 One thing you should learn with SEO is not to complicate it.
 The best thing about SEO is it is free, it is not an app you have to pay for.
 It is something you can do without having to budget for.

 SEO has a long term effect.
-It doesn’t bring results immediately but in a month or two you will start to see a difference.
+It doesn’t bring results immediately but in about two months or so, you should start to see a difference.

 It takes Google some time to notice and rank your website, as well as improve its position on the search engine results page, so don’t worry if you don’t have a really quick result.